thruston/grid-banger/README.rst

     bngl --show 51.48 0
     bngl --help

-And a feature called plotmaps.py - if you have a current Tex distribution with "mpost" installed, this will produce a PDF of the National Grid, optionally with the outlines of all the OS maps.
+And a feature called plotmaps.py - if you have a current TeX distribution with "mpost" installed, this will produce a PDF of the National Grid, optionally with the outlines of all the OS maps.